 - Organizational: rules, regulations, “red tape,” deadlines.

-- Major life events: death of a relative, lost job, promotion, and new baby.
+- Major life events: the death of a relative, lost job, promotion, and new baby.

 - Daily hassles: commuting, misplacing keys, mechanical breakdowns.

 - Lifestyle choices: caffeine, not enough sleep, overloaded schedule.

 - Mind traps unrealistic expectations, taking things personally, exaggerating, rigid thinking.